brimdata/zed/docs/language/search-syntax/README.md

 dns   2018-03-24T17:30:43.213671Z CV4T3j1mb4LbxNNgBl 10.47.7.10 53647     10.0.0.100 53        udp   45561    0.001053 10.47.7.30 1      C_INTERNET  1     A          0     NOERROR    T  F  T  T  0 10.47.7.30 0    F
 ```

-Determining whether the value of a Zeek `addr`-type field is contained within a subnet also uses `in`.
+Determining whether the value of a Zeek `ip`-type field is contained within a
+subnet also uses `in`.

 #### Example:
 ```zq-command